asyml/texar-pytorch/examples/seq2seq_attn/README.md

 Train the model with the following cmd:

 ```
-python seq2seq_attn.py --config_model config_model --config_data config_toy_copy
+python seq2seq_attn.py --config-model config_model --config-data config_toy_copy
 ```

 Here:
-  * `--config_model` specifies the model config.
+  * `--config-model` specifies the model config.
 Note not to include the `.py` suffix.
-  * `--config_data` specifies the data config.
+  * `--config-data` specifies the data config.

 [config_model.py](./config_model.py) specifies a single-layer seq2seq model with Luong attention and bi-directional RNN encoder.
 Hyperparameters taking default values can be omitted from the config file.

 For demonstration purpose, [config_model_full.py](./config_model_full.py) gives all possible hyperparameters for the model.
 The two config files will lead to the same model.